amalrajpc/Web-Storage/README.md

 Improper user data verification at server side and storage of senstive data in web storage some times result in insecure direct object reference vulnerability (IDOR).

+Setting the secure flag true, allows cookie to be transmitted over an encrypted connection.
+The secure flag is used to protect against MITM attack.
+This attribute protect against the confidentiality not the integrity.
+The HTTP Only attribute against the XSS attack.